githubtraining/training-manual/docs/app_Day_1_activities.md

 Improve our `README.md` by adding some of your favorite resources.

-1. Create branch, and checkout to that branch: `git checkout -b NEWBRANCHNAME`.
+1. Create branch, and checkout to that branch: `git switch -c NEWBRANCHNAME`.
 1. Edit the README.md to be better in some way.
 This could mean adding a new resource, or making the existing descriptions more clear.
 Save and commit your changes.
 1. If working locally, push your changes up to the remote: `git push -u origin NEWBRANCHNAME`.
 1. Open a pull request